frederickemerson/modified-render/README.md

 - NVAPI (see below)

 ## NVAPI installation
-After cloning the repository, head over to https://developer.nvidia.com/nvapi and download the latest version of NVAPI (this build is tested against version R440).
+After cloning the repository, head over to https://developer.nvidia.com/nvapi and download the latest version of NVAPI (this build is tested against version R470).
-Extract the content of the zip file into `Source/Externals/.packman/` and rename `R440-developer` to `nvapi`.
+Create the folder `.packman` in `Source/Externals/`.
+Extract the contents of the zip file into the folder and rename `R470-developer` to `nvapi`.

-Finally, set `_ENABLE_NVAPI` to `true` in `Source/Falcor/Core/FalcorConfig.h`
+Finally, set `_ENABLE_NVAPI` to `1` in `Source/Falcor/Core/FalcorConfig.h`

 ## Usage
 Clone the repository or download it as a zip file.
 The solution file that contains the project is in the `./Falcor` folder, `./Falcor/Falcor.sln`.